 TRUTH IS NOT VALIDITY.

-They are two concepts that are as different from each other as football is from origami.
+Truth and validity are two concepts that are as different from each other as football is from origami.
 Truth and validity are not the same.
-You should never, ever, confuse the two.
+You should never, ever, confuse the two—especially on the LSAT.

 Truth is a property of sentences (or to be more precise, declarative statements).
 I think we all know the definition of truth and yes, it’s what you think.
 For a statement like “all dogs go to heaven," it’s true if all dogs go to heaven.
 It’s false when it’s not the case that all dogs go to heaven.
 False statements are sometimes called lies.